 Macros, like the goto statement, have become somewhat frowned upon nowadays, but (IMO) I think that’s a little excessive.
-Macros used correctly, within the confines of symbol declaration (i.e. no computation), can be beneficial.
+Macros, used judiciously, can be beneficial.

 For example, you may want code to execute in debug but not release, you can define the symbol accordingly and avoid hundreds of #ifdef’s throughout your codebase.
-Arguably, you could achieve the same effect with a Null Object, but not as simply.
+Arguably, you could achieve the same effect in other ways, but not as simply.

 Recently, I was going through some of my old code and found a (pre-modern C++) client ORM I had written which leveraged macros as a DSL.
 You essentially use the macros to declare your entities, classes and queries in a header file and the compiler generates the appropriate code.
 It’s pretty basic, and doesn’t support aggregation, but was sufficient for our needs at the time.